-Several years ago the Freedom From Religion Foundation became aware of an editorial writer at the St. Petersburg Times who seemed to be on our wave length.
-Her syndicated columns go after faith-based funding and other First Amendment violations, and she writes with unusual knowledge and respect about the separation of church and state.
+Several years ago the Freedom From Religion Foundation became aware of an editorial writer at the St. Petersburg Times in Florida who seemed to be on our wavelength.
+Her syndicated columns go after faith-based funding and other First Amendment violations and she writes with unusual knowledge and respect about the separation of church and state.

 We thank Robyn for her “plain speaking” on religion and the First Amendment!